 The Company paid a US\$87,000 dividend to its shareholders in September 2017 and will recognize a material (i) share based compensation expense; and (ii) one-time consulting agreement termination expense upon the completion of an initial public offering ("IPO").
 The pro forma share-based compensation expense was measured using the modification-date fair values of the share options of which the requisite service has been provided as of June 30, 2017.
 The pro forma one-time consulting agreement termination expense was measured based on a fixed formula stipulated in the consulting agreement.
-Unaudited pro forma shareholders' equity as of June 30, 2017, as adjusted for the (i) dividend distribution reflected as an adjustment to "additional paid-in capital" and "accumulated deficit"; (ii) share based compensation expense reflected as an adjustment to "additional paid-in capital" and "accumulated deficit"; and (iii) one-time consulting agreement termination expense reflected as an adjustment to "additional paid-in capital" and "accumulated balance sheet.
+Unaudited pro forma shareholders' equity as of June 30, 2017, as adjusted for the (i) dividend distribution reflected as an adjustment to "additional paid-in capital" and "accumulated deficit"; (ii) share based compensation expense reflected as an adjustment to "additional paid-in capital" and "accumulated deficit"; is set forth on the unaudited consolidated balance sheet.

 In accordance with SAB Topic 1.B.3, the unaudited pro forma net income per share assumes that the US\$87,000 dividend exceeding the most recent year's net income attributable to the Company (i.e. for the 12 months ended June 30, 2017) is deemed to be paid from the gross offering proceeds through the issuance of 10,000,000 ordinary shares and added to the existing 100,000,000 weighted average ordinary shares outstanding in the pro forma net income per share denominator.
-As the gross offering proceeds of US\$72,500 was not sufficient to fund the dividend exceeding the most recent 12 months' net income attributable to the Company, the numerator for pro forma net income per share was adjusted to reflect the additional interest expense (net of tax) of RMB70 (US\$10), which is assumed to be incurred to fund the remaining dividend payment.
+As the assumed gross offering proceeds of US\$65,000 was not sufficient to fund the dividend exceeding the most recent 12 months' net income attributable to the Company, the numerator for pro forma net income per share was adjusted to reflect the additional interest expense (net of tax) of RMB1,051 (US\$155), which is assumed to be incurred to fund the remaining dividend payment.